 5. Attend classes for childcare or parenting.
 Not just because of the case, but to realize that you can always be a better role model.
 Also, do something with your kids.
 Build memories and motivate your child through his or her school assignments or projects.

 A child’s guardian has certain rights, obligations, and time with the child to exercise his or her powers.
-A guardian does not have to be biological parents.
+A guardian does not have to be a biological parent.
 Further, sometimes it might be a family friend or a grandparent.

 - There are laws that limit the authority of the guardians.